Azare: Climate

 The dry season in Azare lasts from October to April, and the rainy season occurs between May and September, reaching its peak in August.
 Rainfall ranges between 1300mm per annum.
-The temperature is high throughout the emirate with a mean daily 220c from April to May (1991).
-Lateral soils characterized the higher areas of the Azare Katagum plain, while more productive land by the flood plains provide fertile from land.
+The temperature is high throughout the emirate, with a mean daily 220c from April to May (1991).
+Lateral soils characterize the higher areas of the Azare Katagum plain, while more productive land by the flood plains provide fertility.
 The soil is favorable for the production and cultivation of cotton, especially in some parts of northern Azare, which is conducive for cotton production.

-Azare was an agrarian society with majority of the populace depending on farming and animal husbandry, as dictated by its climate and soil condition which favours the growing of cereal.
+Azare was an agrarian society with majority of the populace depending on farming and animal husbandry, as dictated by its climate and soil condition, which favours the growing of cereal.
 Agriculture has great historical achievement in Azare.
-The rich Fadama being round the region provides fertile agricultural land for cereals, root crops, tree crops such as caltrops and a wider variety of vegetables, millet (Gero), late millet (Maiwa), Sorghum (Dawa), and groundnut and cotton which are the chief export crops and the marketing board recorded 22,271 tons of groundnut, the climate and soil condition also support the production of bean (wake) and cassava (Rogo).
-Agriculture is the main stay of the economy of Azare.
-This explains why the vast land coupled with high soil quality makes it possible for about 80-90% of its inhabitants to engage in food and cash crop farming.
-The major crops produced in the region include cotton, millet, later millet, groundnut and cassava as well as guinea corn.
+The rich Fadama around the region provides fertile land for cereals, root crops, tree crops such as caltrops, and a wider variety of vegetables, including millet (Gero), late millet (Maiwa), Sorghum (Dawa), and groundnut and cotton, which are the chief export crops.
+The marketing board recorded 22,271 tons of groundnut.
+The climate and soil condition also support the production of bean (wake) and cassava (Rogo).
+Agriculture is the mainstay of the economy of Azare.
+This explains why the vast land, coupled with high soil quality, makes it possible for about 80-90% of its inhabitants to engage in food and cash crop farming.
+The major crops produced in the region include cotton, millet, later millet, groundnut, cassava, and guinea corn.

-The vegetation pattern of the emirate can be classified into Sudan and Sahel savannah, the most prominent species commonly found are Shrub grass of Sabara Gabaruwa, Kargo (1991).
+The vegetation pattern of the emirate can be classified into Sudan and Sahel savannah; the most prominent species commonly found are Shrub grass of Sabara Gabaruwa, Kargo (1991).